 --name flag, choose an appropriate name for the workload.
 It will be used when generating the endpoint URL.

 --port flag, use port 8080 which is the port the application exposes.

 copycpln workload create --name show-env-variables --image //image/quick-start-4:0.1 --port8080 --public --gvc quick-start-4 --org ORG_NAME

-The output from this command will show the new workload name and the endpoint URL.
-The endpoint is using the domain name that is set in the GVC.
+The output from this command will show the new Workload name and the endpoint URL.
+The endpoint is using the domain name that is set on the GVC.
 Notice that the URL is HTTPS.
 A TLS certificate was generated and configured for the endpoint.
 The platform automatically performs TLS termination and port translation from 443 to 8080.